codius/codius-site-source/src/pages/docs/contributing/repositories.md

 # Codius Repositories

 Third-party patches are a great way to contribute to Codius.
-We simply can't access the huge number of platforms and configurations that codius runs in.
+We simply can't access the huge number of platforms and configurations that Codius runs in.
 Our goal is to keep it as easy as possible to contribute changes that get things working in your environment.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.